developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/api/importconfig/index.md

 * **FILE_LIST** [String ArrayList]: (optional) Used to specify one or more required database (`.db`) files in the folder specified in `FOLDER_PATH`.
 If not specified, DataWedge uses files with a `.db` extension in the specified folder.

-**Zebra recommends using the `getExternalFilesDirs` method** to identify accessible external storage locations in the device before sending the `IMPORT_PROFILE` intent.
+**Zebra recommends using the `getExternalFilesDirs` method** to identify accessible external storage locations in the device before sending the `IMPORT_CONFIG` intent.
 For example:

 	File[] fileDirs = getExternalFilesDirs(null);